makezurich/makezurich-software-intro/README.md

 ### Subscribing to data from TTN with an MQTT client
 The TTN LoRaWAN backend is also an [MQTT broker](https://www.thethingsnetwork.org/docs/applications/mqtt/api.html).

-This means you can read your data with any MQTT client library:
+This means you can read your data with any MQTT client library.

-e.g. for [Go](https://www.thethingsnetwork.org/docs/applications/golang/), [Java](https://www.thethingsnetwork.org/docs/applications/java/), [Node.js](https://www.thethingsnetwork.org/docs/applications/nodejs/) or [Python](https://www.thethingsnetwork.org/docs/applications/python/).
+Consider using these MQTT client libraries for [Go](https://www.thethingsnetwork.org/docs/applications/golang/), [Java](https://www.thethingsnetwork.org/docs/applications/java/), [Node.js](https://www.thethingsnetwork.org/docs/applications/nodejs/) or [Python](https://www.thethingsnetwork.org/docs/applications/python/).

 To get uplink packets from a device: